 Whatever fillings you choose, ensure that they are soft or cut up small.
-You could also use leftovers such as mashed potato or diced roast vegetables.
+You could also use leftovers such as mashed potatoes or diced roast vegetables.

 Preparation requirements and suggestions

-You will require a flat grill or large fry pan that can accommodate the quesadilla diameter, to ensure that it’s toasted from end to end.
+You will require a flat grill or large fry pan to accommodate the quesadilla diameter to ensure it’s toasted from end to end.
 Alternatively, you could use a sandwich press.

 Keep the heat on moderate so that the cheese melts slowly and the tortillas can crisp up without burning.

-I find it easier to create the half quesadillas that is a single tortilla folded into a moon shape.
-It is easier to flip, and you can make two quesadillas at once in a frying pan, with the folded sides next to each other.
+I find it easier to create the half quesadilla, which is a single tortilla folded into a moon shape.
+It is easier to flip, and you can make two quesadillas at once in a frying pan with the folded sides next to each other.